Coalgebraic Semantics for Nominal Automata: Coalgebraic Trace Semantics

 Unsurprisingly, an analogous result holds for polynomial functors and $\powfs$ by the same reasoning applied to a grammar as in~\eqref{eq:grammar} that does not include the abstraction functor: \begin{corollary} Every polynomial functor has a canonical locally monotone extension to $\Kl\powfs$. \end{corollary}

-\mysubsec{Nominal Coalgebraic Trace Semantics.} From Pitts~\cite[Thm.~8.15]{Pitts13} we know that every binding polynomial functor has an initial algebra carried by the nominal set $T_F$ of terms modulo $\alpha$-equivalence (defined in Def.~8.6 of op.~cit.) of the nominal algebraic signature associated to $F$.
-If $F$ is polynomial, then $\alpha$-equivalence is trivial and $T_F$ the usual set of terms.
-By \autoref{C:ini-ter} we have \begin{corollary} \begin{enumerate} \item For every polynomial functor $F$ the terminal coalgebra of its canonical extension $\barF$ on $\Kl\powfs$ is carried by the nominal set $T_F$. \item For every binding polynomial functor $F$ the terminal coalgebra of its canonical extension $\barF$ on $\Kl\powufs$ is carried by the nominal set $T_F$. \end{enumerate} \end{corollary}
+\mysubsec{Nominal Coalgebraic Trace Semantics.} Every binding polynomial functor~$F$ is finitary and therefore has an initial algebra.
+In particular, if $F$ arises from a nominal algebraic signature, we know from Pitts~\cite[Thm.~8.15]{Pitts13} its initial algebra $\mu F$ is carried by the nominal set of terms modulo $\alpha$-equivalence (defined in Def.~8.6 of op.~cit.) of the nominal algebraic signature.
+If $F$ is polynomial, then $\alpha$-equivalence is trivial and $\mu F$ the usual set of terms.
+By \autoref{C:ini-ter} we have \begin{corollary} \begin{enumerate} \item For every polynomial functor $F$ the terminal coalgebra of its canonical extension $\barF$ on $\Kl\powfs$ is carried by the nominal set $\mu F$. \item For every binding polynomial functor $F$ the terminal coalgebra of its canonical extension $\barF$ on $\Kl\powufs$ is carried by the nominal set $\mu F$. \end{enumerate} \end{corollary}

 According to \autoref{D:tr} we can thus define a coalgebraic trace semantics for every coalgebra $X \to \powfs FX$ with $F$ a polynomial functor, as well as for every coalgebra $X\to \powufs FX$ with $F$ a binding polynomial functor.
 We now instantiate this to the two types of nominal automata introduced in \autoref{sec:nom-aut}.